tsnellgrove/dark_castle3/doc/story.md

 'burt_eat_stale_biscuits':
     "The Stale Biscuits taste like damp cardboard that's been run over by a cart.
 You already regret eating them.",

+'burt':
+    "You cast an apraising inner eye and take stock: Manly rough-and-tumble good looks - check, Affable demeanor paired with self-depreciating humor - check!, A lifetime of finely-honed baking skills - check!!
+Yep - that's you Burt - A fine specimen of a man.
+If not for the belching and the farting I don't know how you'd fend off the ladies!",

 [A Cup of Tea]

 'cecily':